crystaldust/incubator-servicecomb-docs/java-chassis-reference/en_US/build-provider/access-log-configuration.md

 ## Concepts

-ServiceComb provides access log functionality based on Vert.x.
-When users use REST over Vertx communication, access log printing can be enabled through a simple configuration.
+ServiceComb provides Vert.x based access log.
+When developing with REST over Vert.x , access log printing can be enabled through a simple configuration.

 ## Scenarios

-The user may need to open the access log when debugging the service.
-In the case of using the REST over servlet communication method, the access log function of the web container can be used; and in the case of using the REST over Vertx communication method, a set of access log functions provided by ServiceComb can be used.
+The user may need the access log when debugging the application.
+When using REST over servlet, the web container provides the access log function; for REST over Vert.x, ServiceComb provides a set of access log functionalities.

 ## Configuration

 ### Enable Access Log

-Users need to add configuration in the microservice.yaml file to enable access log.
-The configuration example is as follows:
+Add the following configurations in the microservice.yaml file to enable access log:

 ```yaml
 servicecomb: